Faculty Credential Evaluation and Documentation

 George Mason University defines “suitably qualified” as, at minimum, maintaining compliance with the expectations of SACS-COC for faculty credentials or other qualifications.
 Individual departments may establish more stringent requirements.
 (Information on the current expectations of SACS-COC may be obtained from that organization’s website or from the Office of the Provost.)

 In most circumstances, appropriate documentation will consist of an official transcript of the highest degree earned at a regionally-accredited institution or equivalent, and/or any other degree that qualifies the individual to teach his or her assigned courses.
-(In the case of degrees earned at institutions in other countries, a certified third-party translation of the transcript and an evaluation of the degree is also required.)
+(In the case of degrees earned at institutions outside the U.S., a certified third-party translation of the transcript and an evaluation of the degree is also required.)
 If the individual is qualified partly through professional experience, a curriculum vitae or resume is also required.
 In circumstances in which a transcript is not available, the Office of the Provost and Executive Vice President will work with the colleges and schools to determine an appropriate method of documenting the individual’s credentials and qualifications.

 Faculty: Individual faculty members are responsible for providing appropriate documentation of their credentials in a timely fashion in accordance with the terms and conditions of their employment.
 The faculty member is responsible for providing a certified third-party translation of the transcript and diploma for any international degrees.